gmacario/torino-hacknight-2016-03-22/README.md

 torino-hacknight
 ================

-Create a reproducible development environment for the 2016-01-21 edition of [Torino Hacknight](http://torino.hacknight.it/).
+Create a reproducible development environment in preparation to [Torino Hacknight](http://torino.hacknight.it/).

 TL;DR
 -----